-In Apotex Pty Ltd v Warner-Lambert Company LLC (No 2) [2016] FCA 1238, the Federal Court found that the importation and sale in Australia of a product that was made overseas using a method or process which was the subject of an Australian patent, infringed claims of the Australian patent because the acts of importation and sale occurred within Australia.
+In Apotex Pty Ltd v Warner-Lambert Company LLC (No 2) [2016] FCA 1238, the Federal Court found that the importation and sale in Australia of a product that was made overseas using a method or process the subject of an Australian patent infringed claims of the Australian patent because the acts of importation and sale occur within Australia.

-1.16 Does the scope of protection of a patent claim extend to non-literal equivalents?
+1.13 Does the scope of protection of a patent claim extend to non-literal equivalents?